 The Company provided for the estimated lease payments and operating costs of the Rhode Island facilities through an expected disposal date of June 30, 2000.
 The Company did not sublet the Rhode Island facilities in 2000 and therefore made a change in estimate to accrue additional expenses of \$3.3 million to cover operating lease payments, utilities, taxes, insurance, maintenance, interest and other non-employee expenses through 2001.
 In the year 2001 the Company paid \$1.7 million of expenses, which were recorded against the reserve.
-As of December 31, 2001 an additional reserve of \$0.6 million was recorded as operating expenses for the Company's former corporate headquarters in Rhode Island.
-This reserve was based in part on information provided by the Company's broker/realtor that estimated, using data available to him as of the end of 2001, the time it would be likely to take until the facility would be fully sub-leased, and the amount of loss the Company would incur during such time.
-This estimate was revised at December 31, 2002 to \$0.8 million.
-In 2002, the Company incurred \$1.0 million in operating expenses for this facility.
-Even though it is the intent of the Company to dispose the facility at the earliest possible time, the Company cannot determine with certainty a fixed date by which such disposal will occur.
-In light of this uncertainty, the Company will continue to re-evaluate and adjust its reserve periodically, based on information that would allow the Company to reasonably estimate the reserve required.
+There was no reserve remaining at December 31, 2001.
+Even though it is the intent of the Company to dispose of these facilities at the earliest possible time, it cannot determine with certainty a fixed date by which such disposal will occur.
+In light of this uncertainty, for the year 2002 and beyond, the Company will record further costs as operating expenses as incurred.
+For the year 2002 the Company incurred \$801,000 in operating expenses that was included in general and administrative expenses.